 Pros & Cons of Getting a Patent

 Patents are an excellent way to protect intellectual property but aren’t always the best option.
 There are several advantages of filing a patent, such as increased credibility and a competitive edge.
 However, the filing process is costly and doesn’t offer permanent protection.

 - Security: Makes your investment worth it because it prevents people from stealing your idea.

 - Intellectual property: Once patented, an invention becomes your intellectual property.

 - Competitive edge: Holding a patent ensures that your competitors cannot legally use the same design or rely on the same functionality as your invention.

-- Credibility and business value: A patent can improve your chances of selling an idea or service based on your invention because competitors are prohibited from stealing your intellectual property.
+- Credibility and business value: A patent can improve your chances of selling an idea or service based on your invention.
+It prohibits competitors from stealing your IP.

 - Revenue: Though not required to sell a product or service, patents give inventors rights to revenue from licenses to their inventions.